Vegan Cheese Arancini

 Instructions

-3. In a high-speed blender, whizz together the almonds, water, and probiotic.
-Transfer the cheese to a bowl and cover with cling film, ensuring any air is removed.
+2. In a high-speed blender, whizz together the almonds, water, and probiotic.
+Transfer the cheese to a bowl and cover with cling film, ensuring any air is removed – you want the probiotic to take effect without other bacteria vying for growth.
 Place in the fridge for at least 3 or 4 days.
 The longer you leave the more mature the cheese will become.

-4. Transfer the cheese to a mixing bowl and add in the garlic and onion powders, salt and lemon juice.
+3. Transfer the cheese to a mixing bowl.
+Toss in the garlic and onion powders, salt and lemon juice.
 Leave to stand a few minutes.

-5. Measure about 29g of cheese and use both hands to form a ball.
-If it gets sticky, have a bowl of water to the side to help you.
+4. Measure about 30g of cheese and use both hands to form a ball.
+Ensure you have a bowl of water to the side – and dip your palms into – it makes the rolling of the balls easier as the cheese balls will be sticky.
+Transfer to a Teflon sheet to be used on a dehydrator tray.
 Continue until completed.

-6. Transfer the cheese balls to a Teflon sheet and onto a dehydrator tray.
-Dehydrate at 43 degrees for a couple of hours.
+5. Place the dehydrator tray and dehydrate at 43 degrees for a couple of hours.

-10. Grind the sesame and flaxseeds and place in the coating separate bowl.
-Dunk the wet cheese balls in the coating and cover all sides to form the Arancini.
+9. Grind the sesame seeds and flaxseeds and place in the coating separate bowl.

 12. Serve the Arancini with crackers or bread, as necessary.